-The Edna Martin Christian Center was established as the East Side Christian Center in 1941.
-A community activist, Ms. Edna Martin, began working with children after school in the Martindale-Brightwood neighborhood.
-In 1946 the Center became a home mission of the American Baptist Churches, USA.
+The Edna Martin Christian Center began life in 1941 when Mrs. Edna Barnes Martin started a daycare in the Martindale-Brightwood neighborhood.
+As it grew, it was named the East Side Christian Center, and Martin became known as a community activist.
+In 1946, the Center became a Home Mission of the American Baptist Churches, USA.
 As a result of this affiliation, the services and programs of the center expanded to include social services to strengthen families in the neighborhood.

 Thus, the board of directors adopted the following mission statement to describe the operations of the Center: